 It is crucial to figure out how and why the engagement will take place.
 This information will help create functional and sustainable strategies.

-2. Identify customer engagement points
+2. Identify customer touchpoints for engagement

 Each brand has its idea of customer engagement.
 For instance, a brand may choose to do a marketing campaign to attract new prospects and engage with them.
 Alternatively, another brand can engage with customers who have already made the purchase.